TheJacksonLaboratory/LIRICAL/docs/phenopacket-hpo.rst

     -t, --threshold

 This option controls the minimum post-test probability to show a differential diagnosis in HTML output.
-By default, LIRICAL shows all differnetials with a posterior probability of 1% or greater.
+By default, LIRICAL shows all differentials with a posterior probability of 1% or greater.

 ::